Gunson McLean Ltd

 The Competition runs from 12.01am on 1 November 2021 to 23.59pm on 28 February 2022

-We’re nearly at the end of the financial year, so if you’re balance date/end of financial year is 31 March, there are a few things you need to do to help us prepare your financials.
-Take a stocktake If your business sells products/has stock, you’ll need to do a stocktake on 31 March.
+The end of the financial year is fast approaching, so if you’re balance date/end of financial year is 31 March, there are a few things you need to do to help us prepare your financials.
+Take a stocktake If your business sells products or has stock, you’ll need to do a stocktake on 31 March.
 If you’re a business that sells products, then you need to take a stocktake of your physical inventory.
 If you’re a farmer, then you need to take a physical livestock tally.
-Send in your EOY papers Compile a folder (digital or hard copy) with a copy of the following documents: Bank statement that shows the balance on 31 March 2024 for all your bank accounts and loans.
+Send in your EOY papers Compile a folder (digital or hard copy) with a copy of the following documents: Bank statement that shows the balance on 31 March 2025 for all your bank accounts and loans.
 Insurance invoices.
 ACC invoices.
 Loan statements for the year (if applicable).
 Any new loans or refinancing documents.
 Invoices for assets purchased and sold.
 GST workings and reports.
-Submit the online questionnaire In late March/early April, you’ll receive an email from us with an online questionnaire to fill out and submit.
-If you haven’t received this by the end of April, let us know.
+Submit the online questionnaire You’ll also need to fill out and submit the online questionnaire.
+You should receive an email from us in April/May, with a link to fill out and submit the questionnaire.
+If you haven’t received an email with the link by the end of May, let us know.

 SHOW MORE